 Biosecurity – Weeds

-The Biosecurity Act 2015 came into effect on the 1st July 2017 and it repealed the Noxious Weed Act 1993.
+The Biosecurity Act 2015 came into effect on 1 July, 2017, and it repealed the Noxious Weed Act 1993.
+The new Act aims to prevent, eliminate and minimise biosecurity risks posed by weeds.

-Weed Management is without a doubt one of Australia’s biggest Natural Resource Management challenges facing this country today.
-Weeds threaten our valuable agricultural industries, influence the economic viability of our communities, affect human health, and pose a major threat to our unique biodiversity.
-Weeds cost Australia over $4billion per year in lost production and control measures.
-In NSW alone, weeds cause an estimated $600 million in loses every year.
+Weed Management is a major issue for all land managers.
+Weeds threaten our valuable agricultural industries, influence the economic viability of our communities, affect human health, and pose a major threat to Australia’s unique biodiversity.
+Weeds cost Australia over $4 billion per year in lost production and control measures.
+In NSW alone, weeds cause an estimated $600 million in losses every year.

-All landholders and government agencies have a legal obligation to control biosecurity matter (old noxious weeds) on their land and work on an effective control strategy that ensures that they meet their General Biosecurity Duty.
+All landholders and government agencies have a legal obligation to control biosecurity matter (formerly noxious weeds) on their land and have an effective control strategy that ensures that they meet their duty under the Act.
 Please refer to the Northern Tablelands Regional Strategic Weed Management Plan for the weeds list.

 General Biosecurity Duty (GBD)